neutral-af/backend/README.md

 # Neutral.af - API

-This is the GraphQL API that powers the neutral.af site.
+*The Golang and GraphQL project that's carbon neutral (as f\*\*k).*

+## Contributing

+All contributions are welcome!
+Please feel free to open issues or PRs, update documentation, or implement features.
+Look for issues marked as `good-first-issue` for good places to jump in.

+If you're considering implementing a new feature or modifying an existing one, please open an issue first for discussion (so that we can talk about implementation before you spend your precious time on it).

-## Getting Started
+## Developing

-First, install the Go dependencies and build the GraphQL generated types (if necessary):
+### Quick Start

+To run the dev server, copy the `.env.template` to a `.env` file.
+Add the necessary keys (see [below](#config--credentials)) and then run:

-    make deps
+    make dev

+This dev server starts an http dev server on port 8000, matching the http routing set up in production/staging by [Zeit](https://zeit.co).

+A [GraphQL playground](https://github.com/prisma-labs/graphql-playground) is also found on `/playground` (ie. http://localhost:8000/playground).
+You can try entering the query `{ health }` to test the playground's connection to the backend.

-To run unit tests, use:
+To run the Go unit tests, use:

     make test

-To run the dev server, export a `CLOVERLY_API_KEY`, then run:

-    make dev

-This dev server starts an http dev server on port 8000, equivalent to the http routing set up by Zeit.

-To simulate the runtime of Zeit, after installing the `now` cli, run: (you'll need a `.env` file with the necessary environment variables)

-    now dev

-## GraphQL Schema
+### GraphQL Schema

 The schema files are located in `schema/`, and the Go types are generated using `gqlgen` and configured in the `gqlgen.yml`.
 You'll need to [install gqlgen](https://github.com/99designs/gqlgen) first.